HIPAA Compliance for Dental Practices: Complete 2026 Guide

 Can dental practices use regular email to communicate with patients?

-Under the 2026 mandatory encryption requirement, all email containing ePHI must be encrypted.
+Under the proposed 2026 mandatory encryption requirement, all email containing ePHI would have to be encrypted (and encrypting PHI in email is already strongly expected today).
 Standard email (Gmail, Outlook without encryption) does not meet this standard.
 Dental practices must use encrypted email solutions or HIPAA-compliant patient communication platforms for any email that includes patient health information.

 The foundation of HIPAA compliance for any dental practice starts with a thorough HIPAA security risk assessment.
 This required evaluation identifies the specific threats and vulnerabilities to patient data in your practice environment, ensuring your safeguards are appropriate and well-documented for OCR enforcement.